sudarkoff/sudarkoff.github.com/_posts/2013-07-11-macports-vs-homebrew.markdown

+---
-Title: Why I switched from MacPorts to Homebrew
+title: Why I switched from MacPorts to Homebrew
-Author: George Sudarkoff
-Date: Thu, 11 Jul 2013 10:13:21 PDT
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 This is my unscientific observations about and the reasons I switched from MacPorts to Homebrew.
 Some of this reasons are no doubt subjective.
 But that doesn't mean they are not important to me.